 Color psychology – Do you feel peaceful in a simple white room?
 Does the blue sea evoke a sense of calmness within?
-Or maybe do you feel unsettled seeing a bright neon yellow?
-Interior designers and artists have always claimed that colour does have a huge impact in a person’s mood and feelings.
+Or maybe you feel unsettled seeing a bright neon yellow?
+Interior designers and artists have always claimed that color does have a huge impact on a person’s mood and feelings.
 “Color is a power which directly influences the soul” rightly quoted by Wassily Kandinsky.

 Color is a magnificent medium that can be used to stimulate mood, signal action, and even influence the path of psychological reactions.
-Few colors have been directly linked to activating physiological response too like the color red claimed by researchers have said to result in increased blood pressure, increased metabolism and increased eyestrain.
+Few colors have been directly linked to activating physiological responses, like the color red claimed by researchers, which results in increased blood pressure, metabolism, and eyestrain.

 What is Color Psychology?

-Color Psychology is the study of how different hues can be helpful in analysing human behaviour thereby understanding mental, emotional and physiological effects that colors have in various spheres of human life.
-It goes without saying that there could be different interpretations, meanings and perceptions, colors have in different cultures.
-Just like in Hindu culture wearing white signifies peace during a funeral but in Christianity, white is worn during the weddings.
+Color Psychology is the study of how different hues can be helpful in analyzing human behavior thereby understanding the mental, emotional, and physiological effects that colors have in various spheres of human life.
+It goes without saying that there could be different interpretations, meanings, and perceptions, of colors in different cultures.
+Just like in Hindu culture wearing white signifies peace during a funeral but in Christianity, white is worn during weddings.

 The Psychological Effects of Color:

 Color is often associated with a human’s emotions.
 There are two major categories of colors, one is Warm Colors for example yellow, red, and orange and the other is Cool Colors like green, blue and purple.
 Generally, Warm colors epitomize a range of emotions from comfort to hostility whereas Cool colors often spark emotions ranging from calmness to gloom or feeling sad.